excodex/MMC-Guide/docs/basics/modloader.en.md

 :	The Latest version may contain more bugs and crashes your game more often than the Recommended versions.

 `Is it compatible with Bedrock Edition?`
-:	No, it is only compatible with Java Edition.
+:	No, it is compatible with Java Edition only.